mlrun/mlrun/docs/change-log/index.md

 | The entire `mlrun/mlutils` library               | `mlrun.framework`                     |
 | `run_pipeline`                                   | `project.run`                                     |

+### Deprecated CLI, will be removed in v1.5.0

+The `--ensure-project` flag of the `mlrun project` CLI command is deprecated and will be removed in v1.5.0.

 ### Deprecated APIs, will be removed in v1.6.0
 These APIs will be removed from the v1.6.0 code.
 A FutureWarning appears if you try to use them in v1.6.0.
 | Deprecated / to be removed                       | Use instead                                   |